 #3 The atmosphere of The Soyokaze

 Though the series loves to parody the science fiction genre and its tropes, it also does a great job of painting a cool sci-fi universe for the characters to inhabit.
-As a result, the anime still looks fun and lively nearly 3 decades after it first released.
+As a result, The Irresponsible Captain Tylor still looks fun and lively nearly 3 decades after it first released.

 In particular, I was very fond of the homely feeling that develops around The Soyokaze.
 You’d think it would get boring spending episode after episode within the claustrophobic confines of a barely-functioning spaceship, but they found a way to make it work out just fine.

 The bright visual style certainly helps the show stand out, but just as important is how detailed the environments on The Soyokaze are.
 There is a lot of variety to be found on this ship and the spaces character inhabit are subtly themed after them.
 The command deck is kept neat & clean for the most part, except for Tylor’s corner which is frequently littered with all manner of trash, and Kim’s desk which accrues a pile of magazines when she realizes that she can slack off under Tylor’s command.
 Similar details are found all over the ship and contribute to its unique feel.

 To contrast the carefree lifestory of Captain Tylor, we also got a second main character in Empress Azalyn Goza.
 She is a 16-year-old girl who is elevated to the throne after her father is assassinated, a crime that is pinned on the United Federation by a totally-trustworthy advisor, sparking the war that kicks off the series.